 3 Under the Alteration of Statutory Designations Order (No. 3) 2001 a reference in any law to the Treasury Department is read and construed as a reference to the Department of Treasury and Finance.

 4 Repealed by the Industry and Technology Development Act 1998.

-5 On the date as at which this compilation was prepared, the Financial Legislation Amendment and Repeal Act 2006 s.
-4, 5 and 17, which gives effect to Sch.
-1, had not come into operation.
-They read as follows:

-“

-4. References to “Consolidated Fund” changed to “Consolidated Account”

-The Acts listed in the first column of the Table to this section are amended in the corresponding provisions listed in the second column by deleting “Consolidated Fund” (whether in ordinary type, italics, bold or capitals) in each place where it occurs and inserting instead (in corresponding type) —

-“ Consolidated Account ”.

-Table